Anglia Ruskin School of Medicine

 The School of Medicine features specialist teaching space, lecture theatre, and an anatomy suite.
 It follows similar campus facilities we've delivered across the UK, such creating the award-winning Centre for Medicine at the University of Leicester, the UK’s largest non-residential Passivhaus project.

 We also created a new London Campus for Coventry University in Dagenham, the new Town House for Kingston University, refurbishing the Dreadnought Building for Greenwich University and adding the Computational Foundry at Swansea University.
 Our experience of working in live environments is one factor for being chosen for this project.

 Professor Iain Martin, Vice Chancellor of Anglia Ruskin University:

 “This is a very significant step towards us helping address the urgent need for more doctors and healthcare professionals in the UK, and specifically in Essex.”

-Chris Tredget, managing director of Willmott Dixon in the northern Home Counties said, “Our experience in the sector will allow us to create a pioneering medical learning facility that will provide training to a new generation of medical staff who can work in healthcare across the county.”
+Chris Tredget, managing director of Willmott Dixon in the northern Home Counties said, “Our experience in the sector allowed us to create a pioneering medical learning facility that is providing training to a new generation of medical staff who can work in healthcare across the county.”

 - Major investment in medical training by Anglia Ruskin University

 - Willmott Dixon chosen for its universities track record